-The distinction between household and professional appliances is retained.
-However from 01/01/2022 the distinction will be made on the basis of the product's intended use and thus no longer on the basis of objective criteria such as weight/ size/ power, which was the case until 31/12/2021.
+The distinction between household and professional appliances is made on the basis of the product's intended use and thus no longer on the basis of objective criteria such as weight/ size/ power, which was the case until 31/12/2021.

 Appliances that can be used in both a household and professional environment are considered household appliances.
 Appliances that are exclusively intended for professional use are considered professional appliances.

 Note: An appliance shall be considered as a household appliance unless it can be proved that it has a professional character.